SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 ## Zeki Talent Market

-thinks that job applicants want a project template for slop coding interviews. they have an exclusive in-group (the exclusivity makes it "private") for collecting your data.
+thinks that job applicants want a project template for slop coding interviews. they have an exclusive in-group (the exclusivity makes it "private") for collecting your data. _they_ get to choose what companies you apply for.